bahmutov/npm-module-checklist/CHECKLIST.md

 - [ ] add CONTRIBUTING.md file with clear guidelines how others can add new features or fix bugs in your module.
 [Atom editor][atom] and [lodash][lodash] have excellent examples to follow.
+When GitHub finds a CONTRIBUTING.md file it [shows a message][contributing] to anyone opening an issue.

 - [ ] generate documentation automatically. [xplain][xplain] is my own tool for JS to HTML/Markdown
 generation